 Your thesis is the culmination of your graduate program.
 From picking a subject and developing a study to analyzing the data and writing the results, the thesis process includes more than just writing a paper.
 Consult with your committee chair to develop a timeline that best suits your project’s needs.

 Your thesis will be overseen by your committee chair who is research graduate faculty and at least two other Missouri State graduate faculty members.

-Before you begin your research, you will need to complete the necessary research trainings.
+Before you begin your research, you may need to complete the necessary research trainings.

 Thesis funding opportunities are available to you to help cover the costs of your research.
 Find out more on the Funding page.